WHEN SOMEONE YOU KNOW AND LOVE HAS CANCER

 ***Cancer is a big deal***

 Avoid statements like, “breast cancer isn’t really a big deal anymore”, “there are so many different treatments now”, “cancer drugs have come a long way”, “at least you have the good cancer”.
 These statements undermine their feelings and downplay what they’re going through.
-Allow them to feel what their feeling, and talk about their fears and concerns, if any.
+Allow them to feel what they're feeling, and talk about their fears and concerns, if any.
 Just knowing that you’re there to listen is enough, which leads to our next tip.

 Listen, really listen, without feeling you have to respond.
 Sometimes a caring ear is all they need.
 Let them talk without interruption.
 You don’t have to have the answers.
 Make an effort to reach out and be there for them.
 Sometimes they may not want to talk at all.
 It’s ok to just sit in silence.